-Cooperative Education & Internship Program
+Cooperative Education and Internship Program (CEIP)

 - Work throughout full academic term.

 - Can enroll during these academic terms: fall, spring, summer.

 - Not done while taking full-time classes.

 - CEP 4084 appears on your transcript for all work terms.

 - Work for any employer.

 - Work hours per week: 4-31.
 Must work at least 40 hours total.

 - Work must extend over four or more weeks during a semester.